Nate Stupar: New Orleans Saints

 On March 16, 2016, Stupar signed a three-year, $5 million contract with the New Orleans Saints.

 On October 17, 2017, Stupar was placed on injured reserve after tearing his ACL in Week 6.

 On September 3, 2018, Stupar was released by the Saints.

 New York Giants

 On September 5, 2018, Stupar signed with the New York Giants.

 On March 20, 2019, Stupar re-signed with the Giants.
 He was released on September 6, 2019.
 Stupar filed an injury grievance against the Giants, and reached an amicable settlement with the team.
 He was re-signed on September 24, 2019.
 He was released on October 14.

+NFL career statistics

 Personal life

-Stupar’s older brother, Jonathan, is an American football tight end, who played for the Buffalo Bills from 2009 to 2010.
+Stupar’s older brother, Jonathan, was an American professional football player who was a tight end, who played for the Buffalo Bills from 2009 to 2010.
 His uncle is retired NFL quarterback and Super Bowl champion, Jeff Hostetler.

 Stupar is currently the VP of BD/M for R.H.
 Marcon, Inc. in State College, PA.